oluwapoloreoyeniji/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script: 11-directories counts the number of directories and sub-directories in the current directory The script: 12-newest_files displays the 10 newest files in the current directory The script: 13-unique takes a list of words as input and prints only words that appear exactly once The script: 14-findthatword display lines containing the pattern root from the file /etc/passwd
+The script: 11-directories counts the number of directories and sub-directories in the current directory The script: 12-newest_files displays the 10 newest files in the current directory The script: 13-unique takes a list of words as input and prints only words that appear exactly once The script: 14-findthatword display lines containing the pattern root from the file /etc/passwd The script: 15-countthat word dispalys the number of lines that contain the pattern bin in file /etc/passwd